RemyCiterin/jax-experiments/README.md

 ## Anakin_Pong.py :

-My own implementation of Anaking with pong ($\sim$ 12000 FPS in terme of learner steps), learn pong with an MLP model in 60-120 seconds
+My own implementation of Anakin (https://arxiv.org/abs/2104.06272) with pong ($\sim$ 12000 FPS in terme of learner steps), learn pong with an MLP model in 60-120 seconds